vanhoangkha/Networking-fundamentals/Day29_OSPF_Part3.md

 LOOPBACK INTERFACES

-- A LOOPBACK INTERFACE is a virtual INTERFACE in the ROUTER
+- A LOOPBACK Giao diện is a virtual Giao diện in the Router
 - It is ALWAYS UP/UP - unless you manually shut it down
-- It is NOT dependent on a PHYSICAL INTERFACE
+- It is NOT dependent on a PHYSICAL Giao diện
-- So, it provides a consistent IP ADDRESS that can be used to REACH / IDENTIFY the ROUTER
+- So, it provides a consistent Địa chỉ IP that can be used to REACH / IDENTIFY the Router

 ![image](https://github.com/psaumur/CCNA/assets/106411237/697e7d43-b428-4fe3-a270-5fc1c9ad13d0)

 ---

-OSPF NETWORK TYPES
+OSPF Mạng TYPES

-- The OSPF “NETWORK TYPE” refers to the TYPES of connection between OSPF neighbors (Ethernet, etc.)
+- The OSPF “Mạng TYPE” refers to the TYPES of connection between OSPF neighbors (Ethernet, etc.)

-- There are THREE MAIN OSPF NETWORK TYPES:
+- There are THREE MAIN OSPF Mạng TYPES:

-- BROADCAST :
+- Broadcast :
-    - Enabled by DEFAULT on **ETHERNET** and **FDDI** (Fiber Distributed Data Interfaces) INTERFACES
+    - Enabled by Mặc định on **Ethernet** and **FDDI** (Fiber Distributed Data Interfaces) INTERFACES

 - POINT TO POINT :
-    - Enabled by DEFAULT on **PPP** (Point-to-Point) and **HDLC** (High-Level Data Link Control) INTERFACES
+    - Enabled by Mặc định on **PPP** (Point-to-Point) and **HDLC** (High-Level Data Link Control) INTERFACES

-- NON-BROADCAST :
+- NON-Broadcast :
-    - Enabled by DEFAULT on **FRAME RELAY** and **X.25** INTERFACES
+    - Enabled by Mặc định on **Khung RELAY** and **X.25** INTERFACES

 <aside>
-💡  CCNA focuses on BROADCAST and POINT-TO-POINT types
+💡  CCNA focuses on Broadcast and POINT-TO-POINT types

 </aside>

 ---

-OSPF BROADCAST NETWORK TYPE
+OSPF Broadcast Mạng TYPE

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8f99053d-3501-4d1d-86a2-f859c62c160d)

-- Enabled on ETHERNET and FDDI interfaces by DEFAULT
+- Enabled on Ethernet and FDDI interfaces by Mặc định
-- ROUTERS *dynamically discover* neighbors by SENDING / LISTENING for OSPF “Hello” messages using the multicast address 224.0.0.5
+- ROUTERS *dynamically discover* neighbors by SENDING / LISTENING for OSPF “Hello” messages using the Multicast address 224.0.0.5
-- A **DR (DESIGNATED ROUTER)** and **BDR (BACKUP DESIGNATION ROUTER)** must be elected on each subnet (only DR if there are no OSPF neighbors, ie: R1’s G1/0 INTERFACE)
+- A **DR (DESIGNATED Router)** and **BDR (BACKUP DESIGNATION Router)** must be elected on each Mạng con (only DR if there are no OSPF neighbors, ie: R1’s G1/0 Giao diện)
 - ROUTERS which aren’t the DR or BDR become a **DROther**

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1ba5b6e1-dd4a-4277-8f33-f806e21302bc)

 The DR / BDR election order of priority:

-1) Highest OSPF INTERFACE PRIORITY
+1) Highest OSPF Giao diện PRIORITY

-2) Highest OSPF ROUTER ID
+2) Highest OSPF Router ID

-“First Place” becomes the DR for the SUBNET
+“First Place” becomes the DR for the Mạng con

 “Second Place” because the BDR

 <aside>
-💡 DEFAULT OSPF INTERFACE PRIORITY is “1” on ALL INTERFACES!
+💡 Mặc định OSPF Giao diện PRIORITY is “1” on ALL INTERFACES!

 </aside>

-The command to change the OSPF PRIORITY of an INTERFACE is :
+The Lệnh to change the OSPF PRIORITY of an Giao diện is :

 <aside>
-💡 R2(config-if)# ip ospf priority <priority number>
+💡 R2(config-if)# ip OSPF priority <priority number>

 </aside>

 ![image](https://github.com/psaumur/CCNA/assets/106411237/cd98b06f-3730-4b2d-8dfe-a6387fdb66a1)

 <aside>
-💡 IF an OSPF PRIORITY is set to “0”, the ROUTER CANNOT be the DR / BDR for the SUBNET!
+💡 IF an OSPF PRIORITY is set to “0”, the Router CANNOT be the DR / BDR for the Mạng con!

 </aside>